Our evolution from URL filtering to comprehensive real-time information security.

 Transition to Data-Centric Security Strategy (2006)

 2006: Websense announced a multi-year strategy to protect companies and their data from web-based and blended (email and web) threats.
 Websense acquired PortAuthority®, a technology leader in data loss prevention (DLP) because we saw early signs that attacks were shifting from network infrastructure to valuable corporate data theft.
-The Websense ThreatSeeker® Network was branded to identify it as a key Websense technology, used to identify and classify threats.
+The Websense ThreatSeeker® Network (now ThreatSeeker Intelligence Cloud) was branded to identify it as a key Websense technology, used to identify and classify threats.
 Websense was the first to market with botnet protection.
 Gene Hodges joined Websense as CEO.

 Data-Centric Security/Web 2.0 Security (2007–2008)